5.0 · 50 Google reviews +20,000 SURGERIES PERFORMED +34 660 658 276

 However, advances in multimodal treatment have shown that in carefully selected patients, the combination of cytoreductive surgery and HIPEC can significantly improve survival and even offer cure potential in limited cases.

 Strict patient selection is key.
-Results depend on the extension of peritoneal disease (PCI), response to systemic treatment, and technical achievability of complete cytoreduction.
+Results depend on the extension of peritoneal disease, response to systemic treatment, and achievability of complete cytoreduction.

 Why request a second opinion for gastric carcinomatosis?